paulkangdev/jQuery-playground/README.md

 # jQuery-playground
-Place to learn about using jQuery
+Refactoring my websites to include jQuery as well as Bootstrap classes